Miffyli/minecraft-bc-2020/README.md

 Run `train.py` to train the model.
 Afterwards run `test.py` to run the evaluation used in the AICrowd platform.
 This code prints out per-episode rewards.

-After 200 games, the average episodic reward should be around 10-13.
-The results very from run-to-run, and we also noticed our local evaluations having consistently lower score than on AICrowd platform (achieved +15 results).
+After 200 games, the average episodic reward should be between 15-20 (the variance between results is rather high).